PMBio/MB_scSeq/README.md

 # Title: "SINGLE CELL MULTI-OMICS ANALYSIS OF CHROMOTHRIPTIC MEDULLOBLASTOMA HIGHLIGHTS GENOMIC AND TRANSCRIPTOMIC CONSEQUENCES OF GENOME INSTABILITY"

-## Author: Gonzalo Parra, Moritz J. Przybilla & Hana Susak
+## Authors: Gonzalo Parra, Moritz J. Przybilla & Hana Susak

-## Date: 01/06/2021
+## Date: 06/02/2022

 This repository was created to store and provide all scripts used in the manuscript "SINGLE CELL MULTI-OMICS ANALYSIS OF CHROMOTHRIPTIC MEDULLOBLASTOMA HIGHLIGHTS GENOMIC AND TRANSCRIPTOMIC CONSEQUENCES OF GENOME INSTABILITY".
 This includes the scripts for generation of all figures and for the analyses implemented.
 In line with the structure of the manuscript, the scripts are split according each individual Figure.